JasonKessler/scattertext/README.md

 Now, let's write the scatter plot a stand-alone HTML file.
 We'll make the y-axis category  "democrat", and name the category "Democrat" with a capital "D" for presentation purposes.
-We'll name the other category "Republican" with a capital R.  All documents in the corpus without the category "democrat" will be considered Republican.
+We'll name the other category "Republican" with a capital "R".
+All documents in the corpus without the category "democrat" will be considered Republican.
 We set the width of the visualization in pixels, and label each excerpt with the speaker using the `metadata` parameter.
 Finally, we write the visualization to an HTML file.